What Happens If Someone Dies Without a Will in Texas

-Do I Need a Trust?
+Read moreDo I Need a Trust?

-Frequently, my clients ask me if they need a trust.
-Clients frequently ask about probate and ask “How can probate be avoided?”
+Frequently, my clients ask, “Do I need a trust?” and wonder how to avoid probate.
 My answer is that it depends but there is a good chance that a trust is not what you need.
-There are times that a revocable living trust is an effective estate planning tool but for many clients, it is a waste of money.
+There are times when a revocable living trust is an effective estate planning tool, but for many clients, it is a waste of money.
 Trusts are promoted by many websites and literature that the public receives.
 Trusts are not a solution for all.
 To determine if a trust is a good idea for you, it should be discussed with an estate planning attorney.
 Please call our office to set up a free consultation.
+What Is a Trust?
+A trust is a legal arrangement where one party (the trustee) holds and manages assets for the benefit of another party (the beneficiary).
+Trusts are often used in estate planning to ensure the assets are distributed according to your wishes, both during your lifetime and after death.
+Trusts can also be used to manage assets in the event you become incapacitated.
+There are different types of trusts, such as: Revocable trust: Can be changed or revoked during your lifetime.
+Irrevocable trust: Cannot be altered after it is created.
+Testamentary trust: Created through your will and takes effect after your death.
 Reasons A Living Trust Might Not Be Necessary 1.
-Probate is not complicated.
-Probate is not expensive if you have a good will and competent counsel.
-The price for creating a revocable living trust, funding it, making transfers into the trust, and related documents will far exceed the cost of probate for a will that was properly drawn up to provide for independent administration.
-2. Probating an estate of a properly drafted will is not timely or a lengthy process.
-Texas law streamlines the probate process and rarely are there long delays when there is a properly drafted will.
-An independent administration under a well-drawn will requires only one hearing and minimal court involvement in the process thereafter.
-A competent, conscientious executor will move the process along quickly unless there are unusual complications.
-3. You can avoid probate of many assets by placing them in joint tenancy with the right of survivorship, beneficiary designation, or payable on death designations.
-This is a better and simpler way of passing on many assets upon death rather than spending the money to place assets in a living trust.
-If beneficiaries are minors or have special needs, you may require a trust but this can also often be accomplished in a good will.
-4. Living trusts are currently not needed by most individuals for estate tax planning.
-Under current estate tax regulations, unless you have an estate worth more than $12 million per person, you have no need for a living trust to avoid estate taxes.
+Probate is Not Complicated or Expensive with Proper Planning The price for creating a revocable living trust, funding it, making transfers into the trust, and related documents may exceed the cost of probate for a will that is properly drawn up to provide for independent administration.
+2. Probate Under a Well-Drafted Will is Timely and Efficient Texas law streamlines the probate process, and there are rarely long delays when there is a properly drafted will.
+An independent administration under a valid will requires only one hearing and minimal court involvement in the process.
+A competent and conscientious executor will move the process along quickly unless there are unusual complications.
+3. Avoiding Probate Without a Trust You can avoid probate of many assets by placing them in a transfer on death deed or account with the right of survivorship, beneficiary designation, or payable on death designations.
+This may be a simpler way of passing on many assets upon death rather than spending the money to place assets in a living trust.
+If beneficiaries are minors or have special needs, you may require a trust, but maybe a will can also accomplish these desires.
+4. Estate Tax Planning is Not Needed for Most People Under current estate tax regulations, unless you have an estate worth well more than $12 million per person, you have no need for a living trust to avoid estate taxes.
 This could change in the future if Congress changes the estate tax laws.
-5. If assets are not added to the trust, the purpose of having a living trust can be defeated and probate is still required.
+5. A Trust Is Only Effective If Properly Funded If assets are not properly funded to the trust, the value of the trust is void, and probate is still required.
 When a person has a revocable living trust, all assets must be properly titled.
-If this is not done, there may still be a probate required to transfer the title, and the expense is multiplied.
-Reasons You Might Need A Trust 1.
-Ownership of property in different states or many counties in Texas may require a living trust.
-2. A person needs special assistance in managing assets or special needs children.
-3. A person wants to provide special conditions to receive assets.
-If you have questions about whether a trust would be a good fit for you and your family, please contact the office at 713-467-1760 to schedule a consultation.
+If this is not done, there may still be a […]

 Read moreWhat Happens When There is No Will?